-Russia & Eastern European Studies
+Russia and East European Studies

 The Russia and East European Studies Program provides a broad education focusing on the languages, cultures, literature and politics of this vast and vastly important region.
 It draws from a number of disciplines, including history, modern languages, political science and economics.